-- (a) Tier 1 Solar Energy Systems include the following: - [1] Roof-Mounted Solar Energy Systems; and - [2] Building-Integrated Solar Energy Systems. - (b) Tier 2 Solar Energy Systems include Ground-Mounted Solar Energy Systems with a total surface area of all solar panels on the lot of not more than two thousand (2,000) square feet and that generate over a 12 month period not more than 110% of the electricity consumed on the site over the previous 12 months. - [1] Notwithstanding the above, a solar energy system located on a farm operation, as defined in § 301(11) or the relevant provision of the New York State Agriculture and Markets Law, and located in a New York State Agricultural District, which primarily serves the needs of such farm operation and produces up to 110% of the farm's needs, or other amount that may be established by resolution of the Copake Town Board in accordance with New York State Department of Agriculture and Markets guidance, shall be deemed a Tier 2 solar energy system subject to limitations on farmland conversion contained in Section§ 232-16.12 (F) and (G). - [2] A system that does not exceed the production or output limits and otherwise conforms to the requirements of this definition shall not be excluded from designation as a Tier 2 solar energy system as a result of selling or otherwise receiving credits or benefits for excess energy provided to the distribution grid. - (c) Tier 3 Solar Energy Systems are systems that are not included in the list for Tier 1, Tier 2, or Tier 4 Solar Energy Systems. - (d) Tier 4 Solar Energy Systems are utility scale solar energy Systems.
-Tier 4 systems include any solar energy-generation facility or area of land principally used to convert solar energy to electricity, whether by photovoltaics, concentrating solar-thermal devices or various experimental solar technologies, designed and intended to supply energy primarily into a utility grid for sale to the general public or to supply multiple users located off the site on which the energy system is located. - § 5.
+- (a) Tier 1 Solar Energy Systems include the following: - [1] Roof-Mounted Solar Energy Systems; and - [2] Building-Integrated Solar Energy Systems. - (b) Tier 2 Solar Energy Systems include Ground-Mounted Solar Energy Systems with a total surface area of all solar panels on the lot of not more than two thousand (2,000) square feet and that generate over a 12 month period not more than 110% of the electricity consumed on the site over the previous 12 months. - [1] Notwithstanding the above, a solar energy system located on a farm operation, as defined in § 301(11) or the relevant provision of the New York State Agriculture and Markets Law, and located in a New York State Agricultural District, which primarily serves the needs of such farm operation and produces not more than 110% of the farm's needs, or other amount that may be established by resolution of the Copake Town Board in accordance with New York State Department of Agriculture and Markets guidance, shall be deemed a Tier 2 solar energy system subject to limitations on farmland conversion contained in Section§ 232-16.12 (E) and (F). - [2] A system that does not exceed the production or output limits and otherwise conforms to the requirements of this definition shall not be excluded from designation as a Tier 2 solar energy system as a result of selling or otherwise receiving credits or benefits for excess energy provided to the distribution grid. - (c) Tier 3 Solar Energy Systems are systems that are not included in the list for Tier 1, Tier 2, or Tier 4 Solar Energy Systems. - (d) Tier 4 Solar Energy Systems are utility scale solar energy systems.
+Tier 4 systems include any solar energy-generation facility or area of land principally used to convert solar energy to electricity, whether by photovoltaics, concentrating solar-thermal devices or various experimental solar technologies, which shall be deemed to include but not be limited to any Solar Energy System which has a total surface area of all solar panels on the lot of more than 4,000 square feet, designed and intended to supply energy primarily into a utility grid for sale to the general public or to supply multiple users located off the site on which the energy system is located. - § 5.
 Section 232-16.12 of Chapter 232 of the Code of the Town of Copake, entitled "Solar energy facilities," is amended to read as follows: